 Now you have your tent sorted, it is important that you consider what you will sleep on and in.
 If you’re camping in the middle of summer, the chances are the temperature will be quite high and therefore you are unlikely to need a high-quality sleeping bag.
 If however, you are going camping outside of the summer season, you may find that the temperature was okay when you head to bed, but it will rapidly drop during the night and you may find yourself waking up very cold.
 If this is the case, you ought to spend a little more on your sleeping bags.
 It is also worth considering whether you will need to take with you portable camping beds or inflatable mattresses.
 Often the ground can be hard, and when it’s like that, a good night’s sleep can be hard to come by.
+Consider investing in a comfortable air mattress like these featured on Unclutterer, which will provide you with quality night’s sleep in your tent.
 It isn’t always just about home comforts when it comes to taking an inflatable mattress or a camping bed with you, some health conditions require this.
 You should also consider whether or not you will need a cushion or a pillow for your head.
 It can feel a little uncomfortable and certainly unusual sleeping without one.
 Some sleeping bags do have a built-in pillow, but this is not usually sufficient.

 If camping really does fill you with dread, perhaps you could consider glamping instead.
 This is where you and your family or friends can stay in a permanently erected outdoor lodging such as a teepee, bell tent, yurt or even a shepherd hut.
 Often these come with proper beds and other home comforts such as a warm fire and a separate area to use as a toilet.
 As much as we don’t like to talk about bowel and bladder motions, it is vital to consider these.
 For some people, using the facilities away from home can be challenging.
 There are several portable toilet options for you, many of which avoid the potential risk of being stung in the nether regions by nettles or prickled by thistles.
 If you are taking young children with you, try to prepare them for this in advance.
 It can be an area where a lot of kids struggle.